 The Retail Market

 The retail market is probably the easiest to identify.
-This applies to retail stations, be it the local gas station around the corner, the branded BP station with a busy convenience store or the “big box stores’ such as Walmart, Sam’s Club, Wawa, Costco, etc.
+This applies to retail stations, be it the local gas station around the corner, the branded station with a busy convenience store or the “big box stores’ such as Walmart, Sam’s Club, Wawa, Costco, etc.

 Retail pricing focuses on competitor prices and comparison – what are the stations closest to you charging?
 What brands sell the most fuel in your local market?
-OPIS tracks retail profits and margins, volumes, brand power and market share to help retailers gauge their station’s performance and strategize new ways to increase sales and cut costs.
+OPIS tracks retail profits and margins, volumes, brand power and market share to help retailers measure their station’s performance and strategize new ways to increase sales and cut costs.
 OPIS also provides news and insight on boosting convenience store sales.

 OPIS is directly connected to nearly 100 billion gallons of fuel per year as the most widely-accepted price benchmark for supply contracts and competitive positioning.
 OPIS is the reliable benchmark because we’re unbiased and independent: we have no stake in fuel transactions, are not funded by oil industry organizations and adhere to antitrust guidelines determined by legal counsel.